Note that all times are the clock

 - Maximum wind gust and sunshine are recorded for

-the 24 hours midnight to midnight, and are reported by observers
+the 24 hours midnight to midnight, and are available later the next day.

 - Wind run is measured by a cup anemometer and represents